SidneyFC17/fieloelr/doc/UC-ELR-0007-Create Module Response.md

 This use case describes the creation of a Module Response

 ### Preconditions
 The administrator must be logged in
+The related module is already created (Use Case [*Create Module*](https://github.com/FieloIncentiveAutomation/fieloelr/blob/feature/elrbackend/doc/UC-ELR-0003-Create%20Module.md) already run)

 ### Postconditions
 A module response was created